Consider these statistics:

 - The disease occurs in one of every 3,500 live births of all Americans, and almost 1,000 new cases of cystic fibrosis are diagnosed each year.

 Because cystic fibrosis is considered an “orphan disease” — that is, one that affects fewer than 200,000 people and is less likely to be adopted by the pharmaceutical industry because there are few financial incentives to make new medications — the foundation has had to put hundreds of millions of its dollars toward research.
-Throughout the years, American has raised more than $30 million to support CF research, primarily through the annual American Airlines Celebrity Ski event.
+Throughout the years, American has raised more than $33 million to support the mission of the CF Foundation, primarily through the annual American Airlines Celebrity Ski event.

 What You Can Do

 Great Strides is the Cystic Fibrosis Foundation's largest national fundraising event.
-In 2011, the Foundation raised nearly $38 million to support vital CF programs.
+In 2013, Great Strides raised nearly $42 million to help support vital CF programs.

 Find a Walk.